top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-As a mentor I enjoy introducing new members to the joys and challenges of fisheries work.
+As a Mentor, I enjoy introducing new members to the joys and challenges of fisheries work.
 I enjoy seeing new members develop an appreciation for our natural resources.

 Rosemary Romero (she/her/hers)